MedievalBook/HIST4006/finalproject/readme.md

-In this folder of the repository we can store materials, work on the final project.
+In this folder of the class repository we can store materials for and work on the final project.